mucketo/Search-and-Destroy-v2.0/STATEMENT ON BEING BANNED.md

 - S&D is safe to run, and always will be.
 The only data it accesses is your mapper DB and the plugin state files.
 It does not — and never has, and never will — contain malicious code of any kind, does not log your commands or keystrokes, and/or do anything else nefarious.
 All of S&D's code is available here on Github.
 Feel free to inspect it at any time, as doing so will verify all of the above.
 There are plenty of coders on Aardwolf who are better than I am, and none of them have raised any trust issues at all.

 - S&D will not kill mobs for you, on room entry or any other time.
 It will not complete anything for you without manual, i.e. you being there, control.
-This will never change, no exceptions.
+It will not auto-target the next mob on cp/gq kill.
+This will never change, please don't ask.

 - Lasher and company have forked my project and that's fine.
 But you can rest assured that it will contain fewer features and do less.
 It won't do GQ, for one thing, and certainly won't have a mob DB.
 If you want the full package, this the place.

+- Gquest was the #1 requested feature, from new and old players alike.
+There were many dozens of them.
+Isn't that important?
+Looking past everything else, it's a problem when some players have gquest scripts and others don't.
+Anyone with a private script has a leg up on everyone else who doesn't.
+By providing a superior quality version to everyone, that playing field is levelled.

 If there are any questions feel free to email me at my gmail account (aardstar) and I will get back to you whenever I check the account.